 Although obtaining assistance from a treatment center is usually highly recommended, other options may be worth investigating if you have relapsed several times.
 Some treatments help you with recovery by what is called biochemical treatment.
 If you are tech savvy and like the idea of the internet as a means of extra support, recovery options that include chatrooms and message boards may be for you.
 While this is not the sole way of obtaining treatment, it does offer some self-reliance as well as support meetings that focus on education.

 What’s Your Personality Type

 There are treatment options that cater towards groupwork and being connected to peers as well as those that require less.
 Other treatment solutions focus primarily on having a therapist or substance abuse counselor and teach thought changing, techniques, and therapy that is focused on the family system.
-If you feel you need more individual attention, perhaps Cognitive Behavior Therapy (CBT) will work for you.
+If you feel you need more individual attention, perhaps Cognitive Behavioral Therapy (CBT) will work for you.
 Knowing this kind of information upfront can save you valuable time in your research efforts.
-What works for one personality type may be unproductive for another.
-The important thing to remember is that no matter what choice you make, do some research on it.
+What works for 1 personality type may be unproductive for another.
+The important thing to remember is that, no matter what choice you make, do some research on it.
 Reading about a particular treatment option can be very helpful, or checking the internet can provide a wealth of information to help you see what is actually out there.
 Always follow up internet searches with phone calls or other forms of research to ensure validity.

 Consider What Is Most Important to You